-What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?
+What are the constraints of the investment strategy when selecting investments that respect all the environmental and social issues promoted by this financial product?

-The universe of securities eligible for inclusion in Sextant PEA is determined after application of the global DNSH principle described previously, and after taking into consideration the following constraints which are specific to the Sub-fund:
+The universe of securities eligible for inclusion in SEXTANT PEA is determined after application of the global DNSH principle described previously, and after taking into consideration the following constraints which are specific to the Sub-fund:

 - Respect for the Sub-fund's exclusion policy: thermal coal, tobacco, controversial arms, pornography, unconventional fossil energies (except North American shale oil and gas) in line with the terms and thresholds of the Amiral Gestion exclusion policy applicable to the Sub-fund.
-This policy is available on the Amiral Gestion website under "Responsible Investment"/ https://api.amiralgestion.com/documents/permalink/2675/doc.pdf - Compliance with the normative exclusion policy: exclusion/non-investment in companies in breach of the UN Global Compact and/or the OECD Guidelines for Multinational Enterprises, following an internal review and confirmation of the breech by the committee for monitoring of controversies.
-Surveillance of companies that appear on the Sustainalytics Watchlist where this status has been confirmed by the committee for monitoring of controversies following an internal review. - Exclusion / non-investment in companies exposed to severe controversies (i.e. Level 5 on the Sustainalytics scale) if confirmed by the committee for monitoring of controversies following an internal review.
-Close attention is also paid to controversies related to climate change, biodiversity, fundamental human rights and tax responsibilities.
+This policy is available on the Amiral Gestion website under "Responsible Investment". - Compliance with the normative exclusion: exclusion/non-investment in companies in breach of the UN Global Compact and/or the OECD Guidelines for Multinational Enterprises, following an internal review and confirmation of the breech by the committee for monitoring of controversies.
+Surveillance of companies that appear on the Sustainalytics Watchlist where this status has been confirmed by the committee for monitoring of controversies following an internal review. - Exclusion / non-investment in companies exposed to severe controversies (i.e. Level 4 5 on the Sustainalytics scale) if confirmed by the committee for monitoring of controversies following an internal review.
+Close attention is also paid to controversies related to climate change, biodiversity, fundamental human rights and tax responsibilities. - Exclusion / non investment in companies on the EU list of companies that do not cooperate with tax policy and the GAFI black or grey lists of companies that have not taken sufficient action to fight money laundering or funding of terrorism. - Commitment to minimum coverage of the portfolio by an ESG analysis (ESG performance rating): in order to ensure that the companies included in the Sub-fund's portfolio meet a minimum threshold, the management team screens the stocks in the universe using its own proprietary evaluation method based on Ethifinance's Gaïa Ratings database.
+At least